tartanhare/til/README.md

 ## Apple Platforms

+### UI / UX

+- [Every Screen in Your App Should Be a Scrolling View](https://lickability.com/blog/every-screen-in-your-app-should-be-a-scrolling-view/) - Michael Amundsen makes the case for scrolling views.

 ### Collections

 - [Hacking With Swift](https://www.hackingwithswift.com) - Paul Husdon's resources and courses for learning swift on all platforms.